parasaurolophus/hubitat-mqtt-connection/README.md

 > Automatic device discovery using conventions like [homie][] for integration
 > with products like [openHAB][] or [Home Assistant][] are specifically not
 > supported.
-There is already an excellent client app under development, though
+There is already an excellent client app under development, supports
-> at the time of this writing not yet publicly released, that will support such
-> features (see <https://github.com/xAPPO/MQTT>).
-In all
+> such features (see <https://github.com/xAPPO/MQTT>).
+In all likelihood you will
-> likelihood you will be far happier waiting for that app to be released than
-> trying to use these drivers other than as example code and, maybe, inspiration
+> be far happier with that app than trying to use these drivers other than as
-> for your own efforts.
+> example code and, maybe, inspiration for your own efforts.

 ## Motivation